JumpFlying/Behavior-Backdoor-for-Deep-Learning-Models/README.md

 ### (4) Test your vanilla model

-We provide three example scripts to test our vanilla models.
+We provide three examples to test our vanilla models.
 We use `checkpoints/[ckpt_name]/model_epoch_best.pth` as our checkpoints.
 The testing results will be printed at screen.

 ```
 # Task: Classification Dataset: CIFAR-10 Model: Resnet